zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/bulk-insert.md

 ## Bulk Extensions Insert

-The `BulkInsert` extensions method is a feature provided by the [Entity Framework Extensions](https://entityframework-extensions.net/) library for inserting a large number of entities into a database in a single operation.
+The `BulkInsert` extension method is a feature provided by the [Entity Framework Extensions](https://entityframework-extensions.net/) library for inserting a large number of entities into a database in a single operation.
 This method can improve the performance of inserting large amounts of data into a database by reducing the number of database round-trips required.

 The `BulkInsert` method can be used in conjunction with the `DbContext` or the `DbSet`, and it accepts a collection of entities as a parameter.
 The method internally uses the underlying database provider's bulk insert feature, such as `SqlBulkCopy` for SQL Server, to perform the operation.